MykalMachon/coffee.mykal.codes/README.md

 - Setting a custom `resolver` key (`resolver <dns-server> valid=Ns`) which tells NGINX to ignore TTL and revalidate DNS records every N seconds (can still result in failed requests)

 All of these are subpar solutions in my opnion.
 With that in mind, I moved to Caddy Server which doesn't seem to have this issue.

+## Note: not using the standard go 1.22 `net/http` package

+tldr: it's middleware is a bit more annoying to implement and handling 404s/500 errors as routes scale is really hard.
+There isn't a good way to handle a catch-all 404 as far as I can tell.
+I moved to chi router because it fixes both the middleware and 404/500 error handling while still using the other standard `net/http` interfaces.